-Graffiti or tagging is a crime that affects the whole community, if you see grafitting taking place call 111 immediately.
+Graffiti or tagging is a crime that affects the whole community, if you see graffitiing taking place call 111 immediately.
 Police have a better chance of taking action if they catch the offender in the act.

 Graffiti and tagging can lower property values and encourage more vandalism and other types of crime.
 If left, it can suggest that the neighbourhood doesn’t care or isn’t able to cope with the problem.
 Tagging left intact tends to attract more tagging.

-Please call us if you see graffiti on Council owned assets and infrastructure, including roads and highways.
+Please call us if you see graffiti on council-owned assets and infrastructure, including roads and highways.
 In cases of serious vandalism contact the Police.